kaf-lamed-beyt/nextra-logo/README.md

 ## Usage

 I'm not sure if this package works in conventional React applications, as it was built with the Nextra framework in focus, alone.
-Since the component uses the [`matchMedia()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) Web API by default, It should work for other use cases.
+Since the component uses some properties of [`matchMedia()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) Web API extended from the `next-themes` package by default.

 But, please feel free to use it and give your [feedback](https://github.com/kaf-lamed-beyt/nextra-logo/issues).
 I'd be so delighted to learn about what needs to be improved as the package grows